avsa242/ssd1331-spin/README.md

 ## Salient Features

 * HLL methods for most functionality, normally seen as a cryptic stream of hexadecimal bytes in other drivers
-* Most accelerated graphics primitives implemented, as well as a 'soft' Pixel primitive
+* Most accelerated graphics primitives implemented, as well as a 'soft' pixel primitive
 * Supports horizontal and vertical mirroring
 * Supports interlaced and non-interlaced display
 * Supports normal and inverted display
+* Supports bitmap transfer
 * Uses 20MHz PASM SPI driver, by way of the counters